uob-coms20007/uob-coms20007.github.io/syntax/lexing.md

     | TkId of string
 ```

 This introduces a new type called `token` which has 5 constructors, `TkTrue`, `TkFalse` etc.  The first 4 constructors don't take any arguments, they simply are 4 different kinds of token - that is each has type token `TkTrue : token`.
-The last take a single argument of type `string`.
+The latter take a single argument of type `string`.
 Thus `TkId` is _not_ a token, but for any string `s`, `TkId s` is a token, e.g. `TkId "foo" : token`.

 So, the goal of this lexer is to take some input of type `string` and return an output of type `token list`.
 In contrast to Haskell, when we have a type constructor like `list`, we write it's argument _before_ it, instead of after it.
 Moreover, there is no special syntactic sugar for the list type in OCaml.
 Compare the following, in which `option` is the equivalent OCaml type constructor to Haskell's `Maybe`: